unrandoms/peload/README.md

 ## How It Works
 IronPE performs the following steps to execute a PE file from memory:
-IronPE performs the following steps to execute a PE file from memory:

 1. Read PE file into memory
 2. Parse PE headers